Reltroner/reltroner-studio/content/events/the-first-unraveling.md

 ## 📖 Summary

-- Andy Elian and B are lifelong companions—explorers, creators, or defenders of knowledge.
+- Andy Elian and Bruce Kalen are lifelong companions—explorers, creators, or defenders of knowledge.
 - Andy Elian begins showing signs of **emotional retreat**: longing for comfort, avoiding discomfort, and clinging to routine.
 - In an instant that no one recalls, Andy Elian is gone.
 Not dead—**absent**.
   There is no body.
 No history.
 No trace in collective memory.
 - Bruce Kalen feels an unexplainable loss—an ache where meaning used to live.
-- Attempts to ask about A result in confusion, blank stares, or complete memory gaps.
+- Attempts to ask about Andy Elian result in confusion, blank stares, or complete memory gaps.

 ---